 What are the enrollment trends in public and private elementary and secondary schools?

 Total enrollment in public and private elementary and secondary schools (prekindergarten through grade 12) grew rapidly during the 1950s and 1960s, reaching a peak year in 1971.
 This enrollment rise reflected what is known as the baby boom, a dramatic increase in births following World War II.
 Between 1971 and 1984, total elementary and secondary school enrollment decreased every year, reflecting the decline in the size of the school-age population over that period.
-After these years of decline, enrollment in elementary and secondary schools started increasing in fall 1985, began hitting new record levels in the mid-1990s, and continued to reach new record levels every year through 2006.
-Enrollment in fall 2011 (54.8 million) was about the same as in fall 2010 (54.9 million) but slightly lower than in fall 2006 (55.3 million).
-However, a pattern of annual enrollment increases is projected to begin with a slight increase in fall 2015 (no substantial change from fall 2014) and continue at least through fall 2023 (the last year for which NCES has projected school enrollment), when enrollment is expected to reach 57.0 million.
+After these years of decline, enrollment in elementary and secondary schools started increasing in fall 1985, began hitting new record levels in the mid-1990s, and continued to reach new record levels every year through 2006, after which enrollment declined slightly from its 2006 level.
+However, enrollments in fall 2013 (55.4 million) through fall 2015 (56.2 million) were higher than the fall 2006 record level of 55.3 million.
+A pattern of annual enrollment increases is projected to continue at least through fall 2027 (the last year for which NCES has projected school enrollment).
+Total elementary and secondary enrollment is projected to increase 3 percent between fall 2017 and fall 2027, when enrollment is expected to reach 58.2 million.

-Between 1985 and 2012, the total public and private school enrollment rate decreased by 3 percentage points for 5- and 6-year-olds.
-The enrollment rate for 7- to 13-year-olds decreased from 99 percent in 1985 to 98 percent in 2012; however, the enrollment rate for 14- to 17-year-olds increased from 95 to 97 percent during this period.
-Since these enrollment rates changed by 3 or fewer percentage points between 1985 and 2012, increases in public and private elementary and secondary school enrollment primarily reflect increases in the number of children in these age groups.
-Between 1985 and 2012, the number of 5- and 6-year-olds increased by 19 percent, the number of 7- to 13-year-olds increased by 25 percent, and the number of 14- to 17-year-olds increased by 12 percent.
-Increases in the enrollment rate of prekindergarten-age children (ages 3 and 4) from 39 percent in 1985 to 54 percent in 2012 and in the number of 3- and 4-year-olds from 7.1 million to 8.1 million also contributed to overall prekindergarten through grade 12 enrollment increases.
+Between 1985 and 2016, the total public and private elementary and secondary school enrollment rate for 5- and 6-year-olds decreased from 96 to 93 percent, and the enrollment rate for 7- to 13-year-olds decreased from 99 to 98 percent.
+The enrollment rate for 14- to 17-year-olds for 2016 (95 percent) was not measurably different from the rate in 1985.
+Since these enrollment rates changed by less than 5 percentage points between 1985 and 2016, increases in elementary and secondary school enrollment primarily reflect the larger increases in the number of children in these age groups.
+Between 1985 and 2016, the number of 5- and 6-year-olds increased by 17 percent, the number of 7- to 13-year-olds increased by 26 percent, and the number of 14- to 17-year-olds increased by 13 percent.
+Increases in the enrollment rate of prekindergarten-age children (ages 3 and 4) from 39 percent in 1985 to 54 percent in 2016 and in the number of 3- and 4-year-olds from 7.1 million to 8.0 million also contributed to overall increases in prekindergarten through grade 12 enrollment.

 Related Tables and Figures: (Listed by Release Date)